 There are no undiscovered shades in a blue and brown kitchen, and the possibilities are thrilling.
 A delightful mix is blue for cabinets and brown for the floors and countertops, or vice versa.
 You could also throw in blue or brown accessories and kitchen appliances based on the dominant kitchen color scheme.

-This article discusses modernizing a brown kitchen and some brown and blue kitchen ideas.
-I will also highlight the best colors for kitchen cabinets.
+This article discusses doing a kitchen renovation and some gorgeous kitchen ideas.
+I will also highlight the best colors for kitchen cabinets..

 - 1 How Do You Modernize A Brown Kitchen?